smashwilson/pushbot/README.md

 # PushBot

 This is a version of GitHub's chat bot, [Hubot](https://hubot.github.com/).
-We use to do silly things in our Slack chat.
+We use it to do silly things in our Slack chat.

 ### Getting started